 I remembered: he was young.
 I watched his eyes cloud over as he stopped breathing.
 He continued to struggle and looked straight into my eyes.
 We didn't stop.
 We tried every treatment available: adrenaline, aminophylline, magnesium and salbutamol.
 We carried out CPR for what seemed an age, through three arrests and three returns.
-I reflected afterwards that I'd forgotten ketamine, but we would never have intubated him anyway, since there were no ventilators and no blood gas measurements.
+I reflected afterwards that I'd forgotten ketamine, but we would never have intubated him anyway, since there were no ventilators and no blood overs from cholera in a hospital compound in St Marc, Haiti, in November 2010.
+Cholera patients need to replace lost fluids by drinking lots of on solution or receiving fluids intravenously.
+Photograph © Spencer Platt; Bottom: Javid outside the MSF hospital in Cité-Soleil.
+Photograph © Javid gas measurements.